superheatedsteam/generic_SD40-2/README.md

 These different combinations are quick to configure and export from Blender by renaming collections as well as moving objects within collections.

 Currently the Blender file is configured to export just the 3D cabview without external body.
 To export the external model, rename the collection called MAIN to MAIN_3DCABVIEW or whatever makes sense to you.
 Then rename the MAIN_SD40-2_EXTERNAL collection to MAIN and export from Blender.

 In addition to the 'normal' locomotive controls, the 3D cab view has animated front door, driver's windows, wipers, alerter and some switches.

+An animated flow gauge has been added that currently only works in the experimental version of OR.
+In OR check the Options>General>Brake pipe charging rate (PSI/s) value.
+If this value is to low, a full deflection of the needle will not occur.
+A value of 135 gave reasonable results.
+You will have to experiment with this value and possibly fine tune with the scale values for the ORTS_AIR_FLOW_METER gauge in the CVF file for the cab view.

 ### Known issues and general information